 If you don’t need it to be leakproof – the EasyLunchboxes Bento Lunch Box Containers (set of 4) is a great 3 compartment lunchbox that will suit all ages.

 Ensure you have a good Morning Tea container – YUMBOX MiniSnack Leakproof Snack Box is great for fruit, cheese and crackers and dips.

 Crunch and Sip (Fruit time)

 This is just a small piece of fruit they will eat either in the morning or late afternoon.
-Little Bento World’s Freezable Lid Containers are great as you pop the lid in the freezer to keep the container cool all day!
+Baby Bento’s Freezable Lid Containers are great as you pop the lid in the freezer to keep the container cool all day!

 Choose an insulated lunchbag that will hold an icepack, lunchbox and morning tea (if you need to have your morning tea chilled), to keep everything cool for several hours.
-The Fridge To Go or Animal Friends Insulated Lunchbags are popular ones to hold more than two containers.
+The Fridge-to-go INSULATED LUNCH BAG or Animal Friends Insulated Lunchbags are popular ones to hold more than two containers.

 Choose an easy to open but leak-proof water bottle.
 In summer months add ice cubes or freeze and wrap in a tea towel.

 - Write a list of each child’s favourite sandwich toppings, fruit, vegetables and snacks – Check out Little Bento World’s Printables for your fridge.